himanshuRaj-IN/MakeMyTrip-CognizantInternship-Hackthon-Project/README.md

 ## Modification in Requirement

-- Due to unavilability of the element Group Gifting in Gift Cards page So requirement changed to Corporate Gift card ( Find corporate gift card, fill card details and gift and give invalid email; capture and display the error message )
+- Due to unavailability of the element Group Gifting in Gift Cards page So requirement changed to Corporate Gift card ( Find corporate gift card, fill card details and gift and give invalid email; capture and display the error message )

 ## Authors